Bots

 – Evasion Techniques: As detection methods improve, malicious bots may employ evasion techniques, making it harder for security systems to identify them.

-– Resource Intensive: Implementing AI-based security solutions can be resource-intensive, requiring significant investment in technology and training.
+– Resource Intensive: Implementing AI-based security solutions can be resource-intensive, requiring significant technological and training investments.

 Mitigation Strategies